Virtual DataPort can invoke SAP BAPIs (Business Application Programming Interfaces) to obtain data stored in SAP ERP and other SAP applications.

 Language (optional).
 Language of the connection established with the SAP server.

-If you created the data source with this option, but you want to query a view of this data source with other credentials than the ones used to connect to the Server, add the parameters
+If you created the data source with Use Pass-through session credentials, but you want to query a view of this data source with other credentials than the ones used to connect to the Server, add the parameters

 CONTEXTof the query.
 These two parameters are only taken into account when the data source has been created with the option Pass-through session credentials enabled.